 A Home for Talent

-When explorer Great Uncle Matthew (Richard Griffiths) took in Sylvia (Emilia Fox) and Nana (Victoria Wood) life changed in an unexpected way as when Sylvia grew up Matthew started returning from his adventures with orphans; first Pauline (Emma Watson), then Petrova (Yasmin Paige) and finally Posy (Lucy Boynton).
+When explorer Great Uncle Matthew (Richard Griffiths) took in Sylvia (Emilia Fox - Keeping Mum) and Nana (Victoria Wood) life changed in an unexpected way as when Sylvia grew up Matthew started returning from his adventures with orphans; first Pauline (Emma Watson - Noah), then Petrova (Yasmin Paige - Tooth) and finally Posy (Lucy Boynton).
 When after heading off on another one of his adventures Sylvia decides they need to take in lodgers as money is tight so a car enthusiastic, a dance teacher and a couple of retired professors come to live with them.
-Over time the girls each discover that they have talents as Pauline is the little actress, Petrova is good with engines and Posy has the potential to be a great ballerina all trying to earn money for the house.
+Over time the girls each discover that they have talents as Pauline is a little actress, Petrova is good with engines and Posy has the potential to be a great ballerina all trying to earn money for the house.

 Whilst some struggle with how to solve a problem like Maria, I find myself struggling with how to review "Ballet Shoes" as it is one of those movies which I feel like saying you just need to watch and experience it for yourself.
 I say that not out of laziness but because this is one of those movies which whilst not in the least bit complex has a lot going on from a semi-eclectic group of characters to the storylines surrounding each of the young girls, as well as Sylvia.
 And I am not going to tell you about each of their stories as it would simply spoil what ends up a surprisingly charming movie.